List of Hogan's Heroes episodes: Pilot episode

-The pilot episode, "The Informer", filmed in early 1965, aired on September 17 that year.
+The pilot episode, "The Informer", filmed in black-and-white in mid-1964, aired on CBS on September 17, 1965.
 The episode's plot centered on two new prisoners entering Stalag 13 (in this episode, referred to as Camp 13), Lieutenant Carter (played by Hovis), who escapes into the camp, and Wagner (played by Noam Pitlik), who is actually a German spy posing as an Allied prisoner.
 Wagner attempts to expose Hogan's operation to General Burkhalter (here known as Colonel Burkhalter), but Hogan and his men are able to discredit the spy.
 As punishment for his outlandish claims, the spy is sent to the Russian front.

 Although the series remained true to the pilot in most respects, there were some changes.
 Some of the prisoners' luxuries, such as an underground steam room, were eliminated to make the situation marginally more plausible.
 The character of Colonel Klink was made more of a fool than a villain, while his sharp accent was toned down.
 Klink's walk had less of the distinctive stoop.
 He also does not carry the riding crop he often affected during prisoner roll calls in other episodes.

 The major difference was that only the pilot was shot in black-and-white.
 After the series was sold to CBS, the network announced a major push in color programming for the 1965–66 season, and so the rest of the season (and the series) was filmed in color.

 The character of Vladimir Minsk, a Soviet POW played by Leonid Kinskey, was intended to be a series regular.
 However, Kinskey declined to continue with the series.
 Stewart Moss, who played an American POW named Olson in the pilot, also declined an offer to become a series regular.
 Larry Hovis was intended to be a guest star in the pilot only.
 However, producer Ed Feldman was impressed by his performance and, after Kinskey and Moss declined to take part in the series, was offered a regular role.
 Hovis's character was changed from a lieutenant to a sergeant.
 According to Hovis, Feldman chose to do this because "sergeants are more sympathetic."
 Although Hovis's character had escaped at the end of the pilot, Feldman did not see this as a problem because he believed "no one will care".